oracle-livelabs/database/23cfree/duality-views/duality-views.md

 ## Task 2: Update and replace a document by ID

 1. In the previous lab, you learned how to insert records into a SQL table and a document into the duality view.
 Now, we will go one step further and update the Kids genre table using SQL.
 This change will be reflected in all documents that contain the Kids genre.
-Run the following code:
+Copy the sql below and click **Run Script**

     ```
     <copy>